peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  properties in the case of a compiler-generated type).
 Properties are converted to their camel-case names (meaning if a name starts with A to Z, that letter is lower-cased).
 If the property name begins with the word "Is", that word is deleted from the name.
-Also, .NET
+(Passing the appropriate "options" parameter can be done to control whether the "Is" prefix is removed and whether a camel-case conversion happens.)
- <code>Enum</code> objects will be converted to their integer values, and a
- multidimensional array is converted to an array of arrays.</p> <p>In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for methods starting with the word "get" or "is" that take no parameters, and returns a CBOR map with one entry for each such method found.
+ Also, .NET <code>Enum</code> objects will be converted to their integer values, and a multidimensional array is converted to an array of arrays.</p> <p>In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for methods starting with the word "get" or "is" that take no parameters, and returns a CBOR map with one entry for each such method found.
 For each method found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
-Also, Java <code>Enum</code> objects will be converted to the result of their <code>name</code> method.</p>
- <p>If the input is a byte array, the byte array is copied to a new
+ (Passing the appropriate "options" parameter can be done to control whether the "is" prefix is removed and whether a camel-case conversion happens.)
+Also, Java <code>Enum</code> objects will be converted to the result of their <code>name</code> method.</p> <p>If the input is a byte array, the byte array is copied to a new byte array.
- byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).</p>

 **Parameters:**

 * <code>obj</code> - The parameter <code>obj</code> is an arbitrary object.

+* <code>options</code> - An object containing options to control how certain objects are converted to CBOR objects.

 **Returns:**